 - BASIC POLICY — The Basic Policy usually costs significantly less than a Standard Policy, but provides limited benefits.
 It is not for everyone, but it does provide enough coverage to meet the minimum insurance requirements of New Jersey law.
 The Basic Policy could be an option for those with few family responsibilities and few assets to protect (including income from a job).

 SPECIAL POLICY FOR MEDICAID RECIPIENTS ONLY

-The Special Policy is a new initiative to help make limited auto insurance coverage available to drivers who are eligible for Federal Medicaid with hospitalization.
+The Special Auto Insurance Plan (SAIP), also known as the “Dollar A Day” Plan is an initiative to help make limited auto insurance coverage available to drivers who are eligible for Federal Medicaid with hospitalization.
 Such drivers can obtain a medical coverage-only policy at a cost of $365 a year.
+We sell SAIP policies.
 For more information, ask your agent or company representative or call the Department of Banking and Insurance at 1-800-446-7467.

-The chart on the following page compares the differences between the STANDARD and BASIC policies:
+The chart below compares the differences between the STANDARD and BASIC policies:

 |PROPERTY DAMAGE LIABILITY||As low as: $5,000 per accident

 |PERSONAL INJURY PROTECTION||As low as: $15,000 per person or accident.